 Primary prevention.Refers to measures that everyone should take to reduce their risk of heart disease.

-Secondary prevention.Refers to measures that a patient, already diagnosed with heart disease, should take to reduce the risk of having additional heart damage.
+Secondary prevention.Refers to measures that a patient, already diagnosed with heart disease, should take to reduce the risk of having additional heart damage or complications such as a heart attack.
 Many of these measures are similar or the same as those recommended for primary prevention.

 Key prevention measures include:

-- All patients should stop smoking and avoid exposure to secondhand smoke.
+- People should stop smoking and avoid exposure to secondhand smoke.